 I started imagining a zero waste grocery store where I could find everything that I needed, and which would be specially designed for zero waste shopping.
 After doing some research, I discovered that stores like this already existed.
 They had been opening all over Europe in the last 2-3 years and were thriving!
 I also learned that similar projects were underway in Montreal and Vancouver.
 So I decided to open a zero waste grocery store in Ottawa.

 As I shared my idea with friends and family, we all became increasingly excited about this project, and convinced that the time was right.
-While I was working on a formal business plan, I had many helpers who offered their time, advice, talent and invested their money!
-I couldn’t have done half of it without them.
+While I was working on a formal business plan, I had many helpers who offered their time, advice and talent.
+Their help was crucial, but up until March of 2017 NU was mostly a solitary venture.

-NU wants to offer an alternative to the wasteful mass consumption that puts a strain on our planet.
-Our products are packaging-free, but they are also all-natural and, whenever possible, organic and local.
-We also want to create a unique shopping experience in a store that is modern and uncluttered.
-Contemporary and welcoming, our store will make it easy for our customers to live the zero waste life!
+NU products are packaging-free, but they are also all-natural and, whenever possible, organic and local.
+We strive to create a unique shopping experience in our open-concept store that is modern and uncluttered.
+Contemporary and welcoming, our store makes it easy for our customers to live the zero waste life.

 NU is a grocery store, but it is also a platform to educate and raise awareness about waste.
 Our mission statement says it all: NU is on a mission to eliminate waste and reinvent consumption!